byterubpay/byterub-site/_posts/2016-10-30-logs-for-the-Kovri-dev-meeting-held-on-2016-10-30.md

 **\<meeting-bot> [i2p-relay] {-Slack} \<nanoakron>** How’s the documentation looking to make that learning curve more shallow for future developers?
 **\<meeting-bot> [anonimal]** (e.g., favourite book, long walks on the beach, etc.)
 **\<meeting-bot> [anonimal]** nanoakron: moneropedia.
 We can talk more about that at the end of the meeting too.
 **\<meeting-bot> [olark]** Have been programming for the last 3-4 years on and off.
-Just getting back into C++ have followed Monero and Kovri for the last year or so and figured I should stop procrastinating and help move things forward.
+Just getting back into C++ have followed ByteRub and Kovri for the last year or so and figured I should stop procrastinating and help move things forward.
 **\<fluffypony>** olark: http://i.imgur.com/9AQYqBr.png
 **\<meeting-bot> [olark]** Also long time i2p user, so I know what's up.
 **\<meeting-bot> [anonimal]** lol, badge of honor.